ukhsa-collaboration/standards-api/docs/dev-standards/source-control.md

 ## GitHub branch protections

-The following applies to the `main`/`master` branch.
+The following applies to the default `main`/`master` branch.
 The aim is to strongly protect this branch and enforce the associated quality processes.
+Either a new style Ruleset (preferred) or an old style branch protection rule MUST be configured for this default branch.

-### (New style) Ruleset
+### (New style) Ruleset --- preferred

 - There MUST NOT be any roles, teams configured in the _bypass list_.
 - _Restrict deletions_ MUST be enabled.